truemark/autostate/README.md

 ## Caveats

- * RDS doesn't allow asterisks or commas in tag values so use hyphens and colons instead when defining cron expressions Start an RDS cluster every 30 minutes and shut it down 15 minutes after it starts on weekdays.
+ * RDS and SageMaker doesn't allow asterisks or commas in tag values so use hyphens and colons instead when defining cron expressions
+    Start an RDS cluster every 30 minutes and shut it down 15 minutes after it starts on weekdays.
     ```json
     {